Useful Accessible Accessories for Education

 Top tip –finding the right size

-Picking the right size for the display will entirely depend on your preference and eye condition, but generally 27-inch screens can be a good boundary between having a screen large enough to see but small enough to avoid needing to move your head too much when working at a close distance.
+Picking the right size for the display will entirely depend on your preference and eye condition.
+But generally 27-inch screens can be a good boundary between having a screen large enough to see but small enough to avoid needing to move your head too much when working at a close distance.
 Ultimately, each person’s preferences are different, so it is crucial to try a range of screen sizes.

 Monitor arms